iTwin/unreal-engine-3dft-plugin/README.md

 # Unreal Engine 3DFT Plugin

+## License

+This repository is licensed under an [Apache license](./LICENSE.md), except for the iTwin 3DFT native library which is licensed under a [BENTLEY RIGHT-TO-RUN AUTHORIZATION](./Plugins/iModel3d/ThirdParty/iModelDecoder/LICENSE.md) license.

 ## Tech Preview

 This project is a Technical Preview and is available for testing purposes only. **Do not use in production**.